 This does not make this intercessory prayer.
-When one is making an intercessory prayer such a one doesn’t pray for self.
+When one is making an intercessory prayer one doesn’t pray for self.
 And for this reason, neither Daniel, nor Nehemiah, nor Solomon’s prayer, listed above, is intercessory prayer.

 Therefore, to effect the change we need, we should desire that all our leaders make supplications prayers for others.

 Fathers, you are the leaders and Priests of God in your homes.
 Make supplications prayers for yourself, your family, and your country.

 Pastors, you are leaders appointed by the Lord.
 Pray not only for your congregations but also for the leaders of your country.
 Pray for your heads of government.
 And don’t forget all the others in authority.